-The assumed mortality rates for non-retired participants and for age retirees and beneficiaries are based on the various RP-2000 mortality tables and adjustment factors -- modified to reflect recent Plan experience and projected (using Scale AA) to provide a margin for mortality improvement.
+The assumed mortality rates for non-retired participants and for age retirees and beneficiaries are based on various RP-2000 mortality tables and adjustment factors - modified and projected (using Scale AA) to reflect recent Plan experience.
 Special mortality tables, reflecting Plan experience, are used for disabled pensioners.